THE CROSSBILL PROJECT

 Mission: Dedicated to the study and conservation of finches and their habitats globally.

 The Network: We want FiRN to be about you, and about the community and network of people that might want to be involved in a global research network interested in observing and studying finches.
-We hope to fund student projects.
+We hope to fund student projects in time.
 “The Crossbill Project” will be the flagship project of FiRN.
 We officially launched FiRN around Tyler Hoar’s Winter Finch Forecast September 20, 2020, and we hope to have as many of you, finch enthusiasts, hop on board and join in on the fun.
 It’s all about engaging with nature and the network!

 ALL THE LATEST NEWS: The Rosy-Finch Project